-Representing 100 artists from 25 states, including South Carolina, the 26th Biennale promises to be a showcase of exemplary artwork.
-The national call for entries attracted more than 700 artworks from 43 states.
-Top pieces were selected based on originality of concept, composition and execution.
-The exhibition, which is the longest running national juried art exhibition in the area, will feature work across 7 media categories, including; Three-Dimensional, Oil or Acrylic, Photography, Pastel, Mixed Media, Watermedia and All Other.
+Representing artists across the country, including South Carolina, the 2023 Biennale promises to be a showcase of exemplary artwork.
+The national call for entries attracted 639 artworks from 35 states.
+Top pieces were selected based on originality of concept, composition, and execution.
+The exhibition, which is the longest running national juried art exhibition in the area, will feature multiple media types including Oil, Acrylic, Pastel, Watermedia, Photography, Mixed Media, and Three-Dimensional.

-Flattmann will be on hand to present the awards at a reception Friday evening, May 10, which is open to the public.
-Flattmann will also lead a discussion on his selection process during the Critic’s Coffee event on Saturday morning, May 11.
+Ordman will be on hand to present the awards at a reception Friday evening, May 19, which is open to the public.

 Ordman will also lead a discussion on her selection process during the Critic’s Coffee event on Saturday morning, May 20.
 The entry fee is $10 for the Critic’s Coffee and attendees can RSVP to firstname.lastname@example.org.